j-isreal/odoo-17-nightly-ubu/README.md

 This project has a complete guide on my website - [see below](#complete-guide).

+This project contains a submodule for the odoo-backup script.
+Use --recursive in git clone to download everything.

 This project requires an Ubuntu Server PC or VPS/KVM with the latest version of Ubuntu Server ([downloads below](#get-ubuntu-server-2404-running)).

 This project has [Docker images and docker compose](#docker-images) files for a quick trial.